grofers/legend/docs/contributing-to-kubernetes-library.md

 ## Implementation

 Legend relys heavily on templating and name-schema.
-So to add a component to kubernetes library in parity to the componet which is added in metric library you'll just need to create a python file with same name on path `legend/kubernetes_library` and implement `run` function with your business logic.
+So to add a component to kubernetes library in parity to the component which is added in metric library you'll just need to create a python file with same name on path `legend/kubernetes_library` and implement `run` function with your business logic.

 Example:
 * You have added a new metric component to metric library: `kryptonite`